You've got bugs—Fred's got answers! Fred's Bughouse is your one-stop-shop for useful information about everything buggy.

 Honey Bee Identification

-Most people past the age of infancy know what a honey bee looks like.
+Most people know what a honey bee looks like.
 It's good to learn early on how to identify an insect that can give you a painful sting, and if you didn't know how to identify a honeybee before you got stung, you certainly could afterwards.

 The orange and black colors of a honey bee, and nearly all bees to some extent, are a very clear warning to back away.
 Think about the bugs in your garden that are brightly colored, especially some combination of black and yellow (or orange).
 These insects are all trying to tell you something: "don't touch – we may sting you."

-The honey bee's buzz is also, it's thought, meant to serve as a warning to would-be predators.
+The honey bee's buzz is thought to serve as a warning to would-be predators.

 Honey Bees and the Hive Mind